Lesbos: Endangered sites

 Twelve historic churches on the island were listed together on the 2008 World Monuments Fund's Watch List of the 100 Most Endangered Sites in the world.
-The churches range in date from the Early Christian Period to the 19th century.
+The churches date from the Early Christian Period to the 19th century.
 Exposure to the elements, outmoded conservation methods, and increased tourism are all threats to the structures.
 The following are the 12 churches: